 Therapists and psychologists say this is just a natural reaction to devoted churchgoers and even to those who are not quite sure of what or where their faith is at the moment.
 But to those who stopped going to church, it does not necessarily mean they gave up their faith.
 It is possible that they just stopped believing in the system but not in God.

 When a clergy or a priest molests a child, this child is not just simply traumatized.
 He is broken physically, emotionally, mentally, and spiritually.
 If not treated or guided correctly, what will become of this child’s faith?
 What will become of his future?

 More and more issues of sexual abuse, both boys and girls, committed by priests, clergies, and even some lays are coming out.
 Some of them even admitted that they, too, were molested or abused as a child by church workers as well, and blaming their acts to the experience they had in the past.

 These incidents should be an eye-opener to those in authority in the church to take a look at these issues and address them appropriately.
 Priests and other church workers should be seeing a therapist to address their concerns and correct them early on.
 Because when a child gets molested by someone they are supposed to be looking up to, it’s not only their bodies that are ruined but their faith as well and the faith of others.

 Keeping the faith according to a therapist is hard for the victims, the family of the victims and other devotees, but people of faith should learn to separate issues of the church from their faith in God.
+According to Garret B. Wyner, PsyD, “The search for a reliable faith is a search for a reliable hope.”
 For such people of the church who committed sexual exploitation are swayed by the works of their flesh and will not be welcomed in God’s kingdom.